 A vast majority of software installs go without a hitch.
 Inventor is no exception.
-Occasionally though, installs can appear to go smoothly and it’s not until you try to use certain functionality, that you realize that there are some problems.
+Occasionally though, installs can appear to go smoothly, and it’s not until you try to use certain functionality that you realize there are some problems.
 Troubleshooting, uninstalling, and reinstalling are the standard approach to fixing broken installations and most probable causes.
 However, workarounds are sometimes the best or only solution, as described in this older but still useful Inventor 2017 workaround.

-During an Applied Software Inventor Fundamentals class, the instructor was demonstrating the new DWG Underlay functionality in Inventor when he made a discovery.
+During an Applied Software, Graitec Group Inventor Fundamentals class, the instructor was demonstrating the new DWG Underlay functionality in Inventor when he made a discovery.
 Learn what happened when illustrating the hole and thread note tools in Inventor: ”Inventor Hole Note Errors.”

 • AnyCAD for Revit

 • Drawing automation

 Following is just a sampling of the new and updated features to speed up manufacturing design workflows in Inventor 2022:

 Following is just a sampling of the new and updated features to speed up manufacturing design workflows in Inventor 2023:

 • iLogic: You can now add a custom command for an external rule or global form to the ribbon.
 The filters “iLogic Rules” and “iLogic Forms” are added to the Customize dialog.